It’s all fun and games until your RV breaks.

 This course was created with the everyday RVer in mind.
 If you know what a screwdriver is, you’re going to be a campground rockstar by the end of the course.

-Fix It Yourself was created by a husband and wife team.
-It isn’t just some techy used car mechanic guy standing there telling you what you need to do using words you can’t actually understand.
+Fix It Yourself was created by a team so it isn’t just some techy used car mechanic guy standing there telling you what you need to do using words you can’t actually understand.

 Remember, Ed is a certified RV technician.